UofTCompDSci/eng286-fall-2024-final-exam/README.md

 # eng286-fall-2024-final-exam

-This will hold the final eam for eng286.
+This folder holds the final exam for eng286.
+Until the exam begins, it will not have the correct files in it.